nlenkowski/blujay/README.md

 ### Development tasks

-* `gulp watch` monitors theme files and assets for changes and live reloads with [Browsersync](http://browsersync.io).
+* `gulp watch` monitors theme files and assets for changes and live reloads with [Browsersync](http://browsersync.io)

 ### Build tasks

-Use the following tasks to compile your theme assets.
-All assets are output to the `dist` directory.
+Use the following to compile your theme assets to the `dist` directory.

 * `gulp styles` — Compiles Sass, autoprefixes, minifies and generates source maps for styles

-* `gulp scripts` — Lints, combines, minifies and generates source maps for scripts, ES6 scripts are transpiled with Babel
+* `gulp scripts` — Lints, transpiles ES6, combines, minifies and generates source maps for scripts

 * `gulp images` — Optimizes images